VR51/oneup/README.md

 MAME and QMC2 Installer.
 Bash script to download MAME and QMC2 source files then build and install them.

-Compiles both from source and installs the binaries and files to their expected locations.
+Compiles both packages from their source files (downloaded afresh) and installs the compiled binaries and files to their expected locations.

 For OS: Linux